NormanTUD/asanAI/README.md

 # Status

 This is a very early alpha.
-The networks provided don't yet really work, as they're only for testing.
-But you can already create and use your own networks.

 # Screenshots